jmtilli/caj/README.md

 have a custom implementation of the associative array, which may differ from the implementation that you want to use in your program.

+## C API for JSON union (CAJUN): a tree-based parser for JSON in C language

+CAJUN uses CAJ to parse to populate a union-based parse tree.
+The associative array data type is a small hash table where every hash bucket is a red-black tree; in addition, all associative array entries are linked together to preserve the order.

+CAJUN offers a rich function set allowing querying the data from the parse tree.

 ## How to build

 CAJ is built using Stirmake.
 How to install it: